ska-telescope/developer.skatelescope.org/src/tools/binderhub.rst

    Choose a profile

-System team members have the capability to generate more profiles if teams have a specific need for them.
+Currently there are no profiles available, these are illustrative examples.
 Profiles can be configured with specific requirements such as storage, CPU and Memory.
 If your team requires a specific profile for Jupyterhub please get in contact with the System Team by raising a `support ticket <https://jira.skatelescope.org/servicedesk/customer/portal/166>`_.